Level Up

 2. Getting Past Movement that Fights Itself: The Secret of Strategic Anchoring

-Most people focus on what's moving, but the real secret lies in what stays still.
+Most people focus on what's moving, but the real secret might lie in what stays still.
 When you lift your foot, how does it shift your weight elsewhere?
 When you reach overhead, what supports you?
 This series reveals how your body's opposition patterns - the automatic way one part stabilizes while another moves - determine whether movement feels elegant or effortful.
 You'll *feel* for yourself that every action has a counter-action.
 When you are aware of these forces and in choice about how you want to use them, movement becomes almost magical, weightless.